JaydenAbril/PythonProject/readme.txt

   while the == True:
     print(" ")
     time.sleep(1.5)
-    print("How many states are in the United States?") print(" ")
+    print("3.
+How many states are in the United States?") print(" ")
     print("A. 49, B. 50, C. 51, D. 52 ")
     print(" ")